 Successful candidates are entitled to use the designation 'Dip Trans' and may be eligible to apply for full membership of the Chartered Institute of Linguists (CIoL).

 The course is suitable for:

-You will work on practical translation assignments, such as past papers and/or papers of a similar length and difficulty.
+In each translation practice module you will work on practical translation assignments, such as past papers and/or papers of a similar length and difficulty.
 We may also use shorter papers to familiarise you with the requirements of the course or specific text types or domains.
-The theory module (starting in September 2013) provides a theoretical framework with a practice-related approach.
+The theory module provides a theoretical framework with a practice-related approach.